-I came in on the overnight train from Hanoi at 6:00 am, and after an hour van ride arrived in Sapa, chilly and draped in fog and mist.
+I arrived on the overnight train from Hanoi at 6:00 am, and after an hour van ride arrived in Sapa which was chilly and draped in fog and mist.
 It was nice to be out of the clamor of Hanoi, and to breathe some fresh country air.
 After a quick nap it was off on our seven-mile trek.
 As we descended into the valley some of the fog lifted and mist dissolved to reveal the rice terraces Sapa is known for.
-You will also notice some of these photos bearing the same personality as one of my home page photos.
+You’ll also notice some of these photos bearing the same personality as one of my home page photos.
 Yes, it is Sapa at a different time of year.
 I bought the photo knowing I would be in Vietnam at the beginning of my journeys and didn’t even know where it was taken.
-I met a sweet Australian couple in Cambodia that suggested I visit Sapa, and subsequently met a nice British couple that made the same recommendation.
-So I arrived in Sapa and came face to face with the region depicted on my home page.
+I met a sweet Australian couple in Cambodia that suggested I visit Sapa, and subsequently met another British couple that made the same recommendation, so I arrived in Sapa and came face to face with the region depicted on my home page.

 Hmong Woman – A real sweetheart